make2explore/Open-Thread-Border-Router-On-ESP32/README.md

 📕 **YouTube Video Links**

-- In this tutorial we will see How to setup OTBR on ESP32 Boards
+- In this tutorial we will see How to setup OTBR on ESP32 Boards - There are two methods, we have explained and demonstrated them in following videos

 ▶️ OpenThread Border Router (OTBR) on ESP32 - Method (I)   - 🔗  https://youtu.be/dCaZpY5YMLk